-If testing was recommended by your doctor, the costs of measuring your testosterone level are generally covered by health insurance.
+If your doctor recommended testing, the costs of measuring your testosterone level are generally covered by health insurance.
 Depending on your insurance plan, you may be responsible for some out-of-pocket costs like copays or a deductible.
 If you have questions about the cost of testing, you can speak with your doctor and insurance plan for more information.

 Taking a Testosterone Test

-Testosterone levels are checked by drawing a sample of blood from a vein in the arm.
+Testosterone levels are checked by drawing a blood sample from a vein in the arm.
 The sample is usually taken in a doctor’s office, medical clinic, laboratory, or hospital.